History of Italian fashion: Men's hairstyles and headdresses

-This headdress was worn by Venetians.
+The bonnet was worn by Venetians.
 The bonnet is a small, round or squared, brimless cap that was usually red or black and made of felt or velvet.
 It is unadorned and sometimes pinched in at the four corners.
 Slight variations in the bonnet's style were visible among the different social classes and professions.
 For church officials and university professors, the cap had four corners or the sign of the cross.
 For a doctor of divinity, the cap had three corners.
 The cornered cap evolved into today's square trencher or mortarboard university hat.